 I’m someone who wears her heart right out there on her sleeve.
 And, as a happily married mom of a now-8-year old son from South Korea, I openly discuss my journey through the world of post-adoption depression.
-I’m willing to talk about it with anyone who’s willing to listen.
+I’m willing to talk about it with anyone willing to listen.

 But it wasn’t always that way.